failsafe-go/failsafe-go.dev/index.md

 # Overview

-Failsafe-go is a library for building fault tolerant Go applications.
+Failsafe-go is a library for building resilient, fault tolerant Go applications.
 It works by wrapping executable logic with one or more resilience [policies], which can be combined and [composed][policy-composition] as needed.
 Policies include:

 - Failure handling: [Retry][retry], [Fallback][fallbacks]
 - Load limiting: [Circuit Breaker][circuit-breakers], [Bulkhead][bulkheads], [Rate Limiter][rate-limiters], [Timeout][timeouts], [Cache][caches]